Home > Destinations > Europe > Eastern Europe > Czech Republic > Prague > Walking Tours > Walking Tour 3

 From the beginning, this ornate Art Nouveau building has been an important Czech cultural symbol -- the document granting independence to Czechoslovakia was signed here in 1918.
 The Prague Symphony performs in Smetana Hall, the building's most impressive room, with a gorgeous stained-glass ceiling.
 The detail of every decoration tells a story.

-With your back to the Municipal House main entrance, walk around to your right under the arch of the:
+Facing the Municipal House main entrance, walk around to your left under the arch of the:

 2. Powder Tower (Prasná brána, literally Powder Gate)

 Once part of Staré Mesto's system of fortifications, the Powder Tower was built in 1475 as one of the walled city's major gateways.
 After New Town was incorporated into the City of Prague, the walls separating Old Town from the new section became obsolete.
-So did the Powder Tower, which was re-commissioned as a gunpowder storehouse.
+So did the Powder Tower, which was recommissioned as a gunpowder storehouse.
+Climb to the top for a better view of where you're going.

 The tower marks the beginning of the Royal Route, the traditional path along which medieval Bohemian monarchs paraded on their way to being crowned in Prague Castle's St. Vitus Cathedral.